hydraulic-software/conveyor/guidebook/docs/configs/escape-hatch.md

 These are the keys that control the escape hatch mechanism:

 **`app.windows.manifests.msix.use-update-escape-hatch`** Set to true to enable the escape hatch mechanism.
 Upon launch, apps built with this setting will silently check the `metadata.properties` file for instructions on running an escape hatch repair tool.
+Only supported if your download site uses HTTPS.

 !!! important "Enable the Escape Hatch in advance"
     For the escape hatch mechanism to operate successfully, it has to be enabled *before* you actually need it, so that the apps installed by your user base already check for it.